terraform-cisco-modules/terraform-intersight-easy-imm/modules/profiles_domains/README.md

-# profiles_domains - Intersight UCS Domain Profiles Deployment Module
+# Intersight UCS Domain Profiles Deployment Module

 ## Use this module to create UCS Domain Profiles in Intersight